colearninglounge/co-learning-lounge/Technology/Artificial Intelligence/Computer Vision/Concepts/teachable-machine-using-tfjs/week_1_README.md

 We will learn how to use Bootstrap as we build the front-end.

+Check the [different components](https://getbootstrap.com/docs/4.5/components/alerts/) available in Bootstrap and how we have used that in our code.

-The complete code for this session can be found on this [Gist](https://getbootstrap.com/).
+The complete code for this session can be found on this [Gist](https://gist.github.com/navendu-pottekkat/0cd345b5e3458de2ce1c7fdd804548c9).

 ## Step 1- Create an index.html file